Whose Facts Win? LLM Source Preferences under Knowledge Conflicts: LLM Source Preferences

 \subsection{Prompted Preferences vs. Behavior}

-We have shown that models display clear source preferences when resolving knowledge conflicts.
-Next, we test whether source preferences can be obtained via context-independent prompting to select the more credible source, and to what extent prompted preferences agree with behavioral preferences.
-Differences between prompting and behavior have also been studied in stereotypes, grammaticality, and value alignment \citep{goldfarb-tarrant-etal-2021-intrinsic,hu-levy-2023-prompting,shen-etal-2025-mind}.
-Specifically, we elicit credibility judgments on conflicting source pairs with prompts like: \textit{"Who would you rate higher in terms of credibility?
+We have shown that models display clear source preferences under knowledge conflicts.
+Prior research has studied the ability of LLMs to directly assess source credibility via context-independent prompting \citep{yang2025accuracy, prama-islam-2025-evaluating}.
+Given that differences between prompting and behavior have also been studied in stereotypes, grammaticality, and value alignment \citep{goldfarb-tarrant-etal-2021-intrinsic,hu-levy-2023-prompting,shen-etal-2025-mind}, we test whether our behavioral source preferences align with prompted preferences.
+We elicit credibility judgments on source pairs from different types with prompts like: \textit{"Who would you rate higher in terms of credibility?
 (A) Melvidra News Press (B) Matthew Chen"}.
-For every prior source matchup (except regionality, which requires context), we construct $2,000$ inputs, consisting of $1,000$ source pairs, each paired with a question sampled from $20$ templates, and presented in both orders (see Appendix~\ref{sec:prompts-source-preferences} for prompts and questions).
-We report probability deviation from 50\% of answer tokens representing each source.
+For every prior source matchup (except regionality, which requires context), we construct $2,000$ inputs, consisting of $1,000$ source pairs presented in both orders, each paired with a question sampled from $20$ templates (see Appendix~\ref{sec:prompts-source-preferences} for prompts and questions).
+We report probability deviation from 50\% for answer tokens representing each source.

-Figure~\ref{fig:expl} exemplifies broad patterns with prompted preferences (see Appendix~\ref{sec:fullstated} for all $15$ source contrasts and $13$ models = $195$ cases).
+Figure~\ref{fig:expl} exemplifies broad patterns with prompted preferences (see Appendix~\ref{sec:fullstated} for all $15$ source contrasts $\times$ $13$ models = $195$ cases).
 Prompting mostly ($139$ out of $195$ cases) elicits significantly stronger preferences in the same direction as model behavior.
 However, models flip in $38$ cases from significant preferences in one direction to the opposite.
 These tend to be previous outliers, e.g., \textsc{Gemma-3-27B} and \textsc{Llama-3.1-70B} were the only models to prefer young over old people in their behavior, but they flip when prompted.
 These flips lead to more consistent preferences: Inter-model agreement (Kendall's $W$) goes up from $0.59$ to $0.77$ with prompting.
 While prompting produces more dramatic contrasts, behavioral evaluation remains more consistent with model use.